plotly/plotly.js/CUSTOM_BUNDLE.md

 # Custom bundle
 You can simply make custom bundles yourself, if none of the [distributed packages](https://github.com/plotly/plotly.js/blob/master/dist/README.md) meet your needs, or you want to make a more optimized bundle file with/without specific traces and transforms.

+Make sure you have the versions of node/npm that's recommended:
+- plotly.js before 2.5: Node 12/npm 6
+- plotly.js from 2.5: Node 16/npm 8
+- plotly.js from 2.35: Node 18/npm 10

+To download a specific node version look [here](https://nodejs.org/en/download/package-manager).

 Clone plotly.js, where the <version> is one of [these](https://github.com/plotly/plotly.js/tags):
 ```sh
 git clone --branch <version> https://github.com/plotly/plotly.js.git